 Follow the money

 Our use of technology reveals something interesting.
 When it comes to supplementing or substituting for a lover, men and women utilize different tools.
 For women the most common tool is a vibrator.
-Whereas men tend to use porn.
+Whereas men’s top go-to is porn.
 Or dolls.
 (In the parlance of the sex toy industry, women buy toys that stimulate, men buy toys that simulate.)
-Or they hire a prostitute.
+Or a sex worker.

 This shouldn’t be news to anyone, but so what?
 Well, given the multiple billions of dollars in vibrator sales each year, there’s no denying that for women, physical pleasure is a high priority.

 And men?
-What’s the common thread with porn, dolls and prostitutes?
-Seems like men are seeking real, depicted, or simulated other human beings to share the experience with…?
+What’s the common thread with porn, dolls and sex workers?
+Seems like men are seeking (real or simulated or portrayed) other human beings to share the experience with…?
 Hmmm….
 We’ll come back to this in just a bit.

 The orgasm gap